followmyutopia/devextreme-documentation/concepts/30 Data Layer/51 Data Source Examples/3 Custom Sources/Custom Sources.md

         store: myStore
     });

-DataSource supports a more brief syntax, without introducing an explicit CustomStore instance.
+The DataSource supports a more brief syntax without introducing an explicit CustomStore instance.

     <!--JavaScript-->
     var dataSource = new DevExpress.data.DataSource({